Webinar: Research on how to optimize collections outreach for better results

 examples of assets

-Companies may use cash and cash equivalents (may be converted to cash) to pay their short-term debt obligations.
-Accounts receivable are expected to be collected from customers within one year.
-Inventory includes raw materials and finished goods that may be sold quickly.
+Companies may use current assets, cash, and cash equivalents (that may be converted to cash) to pay their short-term debt obligations.
+Cash equivalents can include inventory like raw materials and finished goods that may be sold quickly.

 Even though you may be reluctant to sell to your customers on credit, accounts receivable can help your company grow over time.
 After all, the more receivables you receive, the more valuable your business will be.
 Plus, assets like receivables can help you to: